€423 Find Cheap Flights from Australia to Dublin

 • What is the name of Dublin’s airport?

-When flying to Dublin, you'll arrive at Dublin (DUB).
+When flying to Dublin, you'll arrive at Dublin Airport (DUB).
 The airport is also known as Dublin or Dublin Airport.

 • How does KAYAK find such low prices on flights to Dublin?